If your time is spent studying in Camden, you’ll probably want to live in London.

-Committed to the capital and a 1st year?
-Read on...
+Committed to the capital and in your first year?

 In Camden there are two halls which solely accommodate RVC students – College Grove (which is on site) and Mary Brancker House, which is a 20 minute walk away in Kentish Town.
 Both are self-catered, and all students have their own en-suite room.

 Living in either facility is a fantastic way to meet new students who are all in the same situation as you (just try not to be the person setting the fire alarm off at 3am in February while burning your toast!).

 Situated on the Camden Campus, College Grove offers modern, self-catered accommodation for 83 occupants in 12 maisonette style properties.
 Each maisonette consists of seven single study bedrooms (one with disabled access) and a kitchen/dining room.
 Each bedroom has en-suite facilities and is equipped with contemporary furniture & soft furnishings.

 Residents are required to provide their own bedding, towels and toiletries.
 Free internet & wifi access is available in each bedroom.
 Within the kitchen/dining room the College has supplied all the essential appliances necessary i.e cookers, fridge, freezer, microwave, kettle etc. Residents are required to provide their own crockery, cutlery and cooking utensils.
 A dining table and seating for seven creates a relaxed social area.